 The goal of any campaign website should be to maximize the number of individual visitors to the site.
 However, many campaigns are organized under an extremely tight timeline and it’s difficult to know ahead of time exactly how big of a splash one will make online, and it only takes one post on Reddit or one retweet from George Takei for a website to experience the Slashdot effect.

-If you don’t have the capacity or the know-how to manage your own server rack, we recommend that you use a reputable Virtual Private Server or a Cloud-based hosting service to house the campaign site.
+If you don’t have the capacity or the know-how to manage your own server rack, we recommend that you use a reputable Virtual Private Server or a Cloud-based hosting service to house the campaign site like this.
 These services are well-equipped to handle large spikes in web-traffic and will help to ensure that your site stays up as your reach grows.

 4. Optimized Load Time